zuhayr-syed/web-scraper/README.md

-# web-scraper
+# Web Scraper

-Created using Python and Beautiful Soup package
+Created using Python and the Beautiful Soup package

  - Outputs scraped data to new csv file and console